rsaarelm/tt/README.md

     tt goals

-This will list your ongoing goals, how far along to completion they are and whether you're ahead or behind your expected schedule of steadily completing them.
+This will list your ongoing goals and whether you're ahead or behind your expected schedule of steadily completing them.

 ## Examples